HomeTech NewsHow to automatically publish containers with GitHub Actions

 How to automatically publish containers with GitHub Actions

-Workflows with Github actions allow uncomplicated build workflows and thus a quick start into continuous deployment of containerized software.
+Workflows with GitHub Actions allow uncomplicated build workflows and thus a quick start into continuous deployment of containerized software.

 The first part of this tutorial described a workflow with GitHub Actions that builds the Java build artifact and packages it into a container image on each push to a GitHub repository.
 This makes it possible to verify with each push whether a change to the code base breaks this build process.